meandmom/alx-zero_day/README.md

-This file is mandatory in all ALX School project
+This file is mandatory in all ALX School project for the task pull